 No documents available.

-Lydian International is a mineral exploration and development company with expertise in discovering and developing new gold projects in unfamiliar and frontier settings.
+Lydian International is an exploration and development company with a highly experienced management and technical team who has a proven track record in discovering and developing new projects in unfamiliar and frontier settings.

-With a strong social agenda and unique understanding of the complex political backdrop to this region, Lydian develops its projects responsibly with exceptional emphasis on social and environmental awareness and care.
-The company minimises environmental impact and engages local communities in order to deliver sustainable social development initiatives.
+Lydian has a strong social agenda and a unique understanding of the complex political backdrop to the region in-which it operates.
+Lydian develops its projects responsibly with exceptional emphasis on social and environmental awareness and care.
+The company minimises environmental impact and engages local communities in order to deliver relevant and sustainable social development initiatives.

-Lydian’s major shareholders are the International Finance Corporation, part of the World Bank Group, and The European Bank for Reconstruction and Development.
-Both these entities provide influential in-country support and valuable advice to manage environmental, social and governance risks.
+Two of Lydian’s major shareholders are the International Finance Corporation (IFC; part of the World Bank Group) and the European Bank for Reconstruction and Development (EBRD).
+The IFC and EBRD provide Lydian with influential in-country support and valuable advice to manage environmental, social and governance risks.
+This bolsters Lydian's competitive advantage in securing and retaining high quality assets in prospective unfamiliar and frontier settings.
+Other major shareholders include a number of North American and European natural resource institutional investors.

 Amulsar Project - Armenia